 4. Book Openings

-We’ve all heard that posture is key to a good run, but how do you go about developing better posture if yours isn’t where it needs to be?
-Much like any other muscle group, through exercise and repetition.
+We’ve all heard that good posture is key to a good run, but how do you go about developing better posture if yours isn’t where it needs to be?
+Much like any other muscle group, postural muscles can be trained through exercise and repetition.

 The Pilates position you’re looking for is known as Book Openings, and it works wonders at improving thoracic mobility.
 This applies especially to rotation, in turn working to the benefit of the alignment of your posture during a run.